This post was originally published on October 28, 2016, and updated most recently on January 30, 2021.

 When only one or two people have the skillset to complete certain tasks, cycle time often slows.
 To-do items begin to create a bottleneck in the workflow, and the system breaks down.
 In Kanban, teams have shared skills, which means that things like testing aren’t just left to QA.
 Developers can step in when necessary, too.
 It’s the entire team’s responsibility to move items through the workflow.

 An important metric of Kanban is ‘work in progress,’ or WIP.
-Teams set limits to the number of items that can be in any given stage to prevent a bottleneck from arising.
+Teams set limits to the number of items in any given stage to prevent a bottleneck from arising.
 If a certain stage reaches capacity, team members refocus their energy and swarm that stage to help clear the way and move items along the workflow faster.
-Addressing issues and delays are therefore built into the system itself.
+Addressing issues and delays are, therefore, part of the system itself.

-Tracking this process not only helps teams improve as they go, but it also helps them more confidently forecast delivery estimates in the future.
+Tracking this process helps teams improve as they go.
+And, it also helps them more confidently forecast delivery estimates in the future.

 The final benefit we’ll mention is that of continuous delivery.
 Continuous delivery, often referred to by its acronym CD, is the practice of releasing work regularly and often.

 Some teams release work daily or even hourly.
-As long as the item has gone through the full workflow, it can be released.
+As long as the item goes through the full workflow, it’s ready for release.
 The faster a team delivers innovation, the more competitive their product is in the current market.

-Kanban provides teams a high level of visibility into their work, keeps individuals focused on just a few tasks at a time, and incorporates identifying and addressing problems right into the cycle itself.
+Kanban provides teams a high level of visibility into their work.
+It also keeps individuals focused on just a few tasks and incorporates identifying and addressing problems in the cycle itself.
 It’s hard to argue with benefits like that.
 Especially if you have the tools you need to support it.

 And if you’re thinking to yourself, Kanban seems like it would actually pair well with Scrum, you’re not wrong!
 Many teams actually blend the working styles together in what’s cleverly called “Scrumban.”
-You can learn more on Scrumban in this post.
+You can learn more about Scrumban in this post.